maltelligence/maltelligence/README.md

    VTDEPTH=15
 ```

-   If you have subscription in [tcpiputils.com](http://www.tcpiputils.com/premium-access) Premium account,
+   If you have subcripitons on [tcpiputils.com](http://www.tcpiputils.com/premium-access) Premium account for AS Numebr query,
+   use firefox to signin to the website with your acocunt, then copy the cookie.sqlite file from firefox under Maltelligence
+   folder then setup the below parameter.

 ``` sh
    ASN=True